Knockback2003/Knockback2003/README.md

 ### Hi and welcome to my GitHub Profile <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="18"/>
-Im a 20 years old software developer from germany, living in the city of Frankfurt am Main.
+Im a 20 years old hobby software developer from germany, living in the city of Frankfurt am Main.
 Currently I am on a internship and learning how to develop webapplications with symfony, php, mySQL etc.

 I like coding but also playing games (especially brain games) and watching movies / series.